 - Review and identify where risk can be transferred to a third party.
 Consider a company that hires a contractor to remove snow and ice.
 The contract requires the snow removal company to carry GL insurance.
 During the winter, a customer falls on some ice on the company’s property.
 The customer sues the company, which tenders the claim to the contractor for defense.
 However, the contractor’s insurance carrier denies the claim, noting that there was no defense or indemnification provision in the contract.
 The company has no alternative but to submit a claim under its own policy, which has a $100,000 deductible, resulting in out-of-pocket costs for the company.

 To avoid this type of scenario, the company could have required the contractor to name the company as an additional insured on a primary and non-contributory basis under the policy.
-The contract language could have also been revised to include an indemnification/hold harmless provision.
+The contract language could have also been revised to include indemnification/hold harmless and waiver of subrogation provisions.
 The resulting financial impact for the company would have been equal to the $100,000 deductible, as well as transfer of future liabilities to the contractor, up to the policy limit.